 So back to that question of what you *actually* need to do first when you get engaged.
-In the past few years of working in the wedding industry, I’ve developed my own realistic and honest take on what needs to be done first- as soon as you get the ring.
-First and foremost, ENJOY being engaged!
+In my years of working in the wedding industry, I’ve developed my own realistic and honest take on what needs to be done first- aka pretty soon after you get the ring.
+But first and foremost, I must remind you to ENJOY being engaged!
 Revel in the feeling for a little while- it’s so fun!
-You’ll never be “newly engaged” again! ;) But once you’ve gone through all your congratulations and made all of your phone calls, people will start asking you all about what you’re planning.
-And that’s where our little question of where to start comes up!
+You’ll never be “newly engaged” again!
+But once you’ve gone through all your congratulations and made all of your phone calls, people will start asking you all about what you’re planning.
+And that’s where that question of where to start comes up!

-I was chatting with my friend Laura of Ashton Events a few days ago, and we got on this very topic of what needs to be done first when someone gets engaged.
-And so, I thought I would share what we came up with!
-Essentially you can’t really get anything else done without doing these things first, and they do in fact all pretty much happen at once.
+Essentially you can’t really get anything else done without doing these things listed below first, and they do in fact all pretty much happen at once.
 Heck, you could even sit down for a few hours and have just about all of these things done!

 1: Set a budget